introduced square-headed golf clubs

 Nike Golf Talks Shop

 embrace them."
 Stites also notes that graphite shafts were initially resisted, but have become wildly popular and standard on many clubs.
 When asked about the new geometry of the club, Stites said, "there are other ways to make a stable golf club, but square is the easiest.
 A ball coming off a square head doesn't hook or slice as dramatically

 Moment of Inertia

 .
 Since we're discussing square golf clubs, think of a box: if a box occupies a small footprint but is very tall it will not be stable, whereas a box with a larger footprint and shorter height will be very steady.
 If these boxes, or in our case square clubs, are in motion, the higher MOI object offers greater resistance to changes in angular momentum

 A golfer's swing is subject to many forces that can disrupt a fluid swing and torque the clubhead out of alignment.
 A square club with a high MOI has its weight low, back and spread out, which stabilizes the club during the swing and produces a flatter contact angle with the golf ball.
 Of course this same stability offers the golfer more control: since there are fewer errant contacts, golfers can precisely and consistently introduce spins they want

 Will You Go Square?

 .
 And since manufacturers are working hard to reduce costs, the latest and greatest technology will be reserved for their best products, which happen to be the R&D-heavy square clubs and new-geometry clubs.
-Being square has never been so fun — or helpful to your golf game!
+Being square has never been so fun -- or helpful to your golf game!

 Stewart Cink and Lucas Glover Clubs